 - Time on site?

 Product recommendations are part of the customer experience, and should be included in your optimization strategy.
-Addressing these four testing categories will help you get the most value out of your product recommendations.
+Addressing these four A/B testing categories will help you get the most value out of your product recommendations.